St Ives Lifeboat Station: History

 St Ives is an historic fishing port in west Cornwall and offers a sheltered harbour for ships in the open waters of the Western Approaches.

-On 24 December 1838 the schooner Rival was trying to enter the harbour in a gale but came to grief on one of its piers; despite lacking proper rescue boats and equipment five people were saved after much courage and effort by the people ashore.
+On 24 December 1838, the schooner Rival was trying to enter the harbour in a gale, but came to grief on one of its piers.
+Despite the lack of proper rescue boats and equipment, after much courage and effort by the people ashore, five people were saved.
+Five pilots ware awarded the RNIPLS Silver Medal.

 A meeting was held and it was decided that a proper lifeboat should be built for the town.
-Francis Adams, a local man, had recently won a prize from the Royal Cornwall Polytechnic Society for designing a double-ended, self-righting lifeboat, and he was commissioned to now build one.
+Local man Francis Adams had recently won a prize from the Royal Cornwall Polytechnic Society, for designing a double-ended, self-righting lifeboat, and he was commissioned to now build one.
 The Hope entered service in 1840, assisting the Mary Ann of Poole during a storm on 7 April.
-Hope had fallen out of use by 1860 so the following year the RNLI opened a new lifeboat station at Porthgwidden beach.
-It proved to be a difficult site to launch from and so in 1867 it was closed.
-It has since been used as a store.
+In 1848 it was reported that the boat was kept in a shed 400 yards from high water mark and was in the charge of Mr Hockin.
+There is no record of the services rendered by this boat.